Natasha Raheja, Founder and Director

 Neena Makhija, Director

 Neena’s passion for this project can be traced to her grandmother’s home, the place she began hearing many of her family’s stories of migration and displacement.
 Listening to the details of these stories contributed to the past several years of her work with immigrant communities in areas of youth mentorship, culturally centered curriculum development, inter-personal violence prevention, and workers’ rights.
-She has recently completed an M.A. in both Social Work and Public Administration from the University of Washington (UW) with concentrations in critical development studies, historical trauma & cultural resilience, and evaluation of participatory programs.
+She completed an M.A. in both Social Work and Public Administration from the University of Washington (UW).
 In between classes, witnessing & experiencing healing via creative expression and performing arts inspired her to re-visit the potential of sharing and listening to stories.
 She was one of the fellows of the 2011 Digital Research Summer Institute at the UW Simpson Center for the Humanities.

 (Photo Coming Soon)